ghfbsd/kenken/README.md

 ======

-This repository contains a few simple tools for those who like to solve Kenken puzzles.
-A puzzle is represented by a graphical representation as a character tableau.
+This repository contains a few simple tools for those who like to solve Kenken puzzles (or grids).
+A puzzle is represented graphically as a character tableau.
 You can make an .eps file of the puzzle grid and print it for manual solving.
-You can also use the brute-force recursive back-tracking solver to find the solution to the puzzle if you're stuck.
-(This solution method is *not* how a human solves the puzzle.)
+From the same representation, you can also use the brute-force recursive back-tracking solver to find the solution to the puzzle if you're stuck.

 PUZZLE REPRESENTATION
 =====================